-In this option, the CPUC will allow applicants to draw their own project areas using the minimum geographic unit of a Census Block Group (CBG).
-Applicants may create a proposed Project Area by selecting as many contiguous CBGs for deployment as they choose.
+Applicants will draw their own project areas using the minimum geographic unit of a PAU.
+Applicants will create a proposed Project Area by selecting and combining as many contiguous PAUs for deployment as they choose.

-The applicants' design of Project Areas would be required to include a minimum threshold of high cost or high need CBGs, as determined by the CPUC using a designation of high-cost CBGs and high-need CBGs (CBGs within a Disadvantaged Community or Low-Income Area).
+The applicants' design of Project Areas will be required to include a minimum threshold of high cost or high need PAUs, as determined by the CPUC using a designation of high-cost PAUs and high-need PAUs (PAUs within a Disadvantaged Community or Low-Income Area).

-In this approach, applicants will thus apply for funding for locations based on service boundaries that the applicants largely determine themselves, subject to the boundaries of CBGs.
+In this approach, applicants will thus apply for funding for locations based on service boundaries that the applicants largely determine themselves, subject to the boundaries of PAUs.
 By enabling applicants to do this design themselves, applicants of all sizes and types would have equal opportunity to apply for the funds.
 This approach is designed to provide that small, public, and Tribal internet service providers are not disadvantaged by the structure of the grant program.
 Furthermore, this approach recognizes that applicants, including local and Tribal governments, are frequently best suited to determine the most economically viable grouping of locations into a single geographic unit for application.

-This approach may lead to receipt of applications for overlapping CBGs that will require a deconfliction and clarification effort.
-To that end, the CPUC would undertake a negotiation process with applicants to arrive at an outcome that addresses the needs of as many as possible eligible locations.
-The selection of CBGs (rather than individual addresses) as the minimum geographic unit for assembly of Project Areas is intended in part to enable somewhat simpler deconfliction than if applicants could define Project Areas at the address level, leading to overlapping applications without defined geographic boundaries for simpler, more efficient comparative analysis.
+This approach will certainly lead to receipt of applications for overlapping PAUs that will require a deconfliction and clarification effort.
+To that end, and given California's size, the CPUC will pursue automation to analyze and compare applications wherever possible and will undertake a negotiation process with applicants to arrive at an outcome that addresses the needs of eligible locations, towards the goal achieving 100%.